Matrilineality: Iroquois

 The Iroquois Confederacy or League, combining five to six Native American Haudenosaunee nations or tribes before the U.S. became a nation, operated by The Great Binding Law of Peace, a constitution by which women retained matrilineal-rights and participated in the League's political decision-making, including deciding whether to proceed to war, through what may have been a matriarchy or "gyneocracy".
 The dates of this constitution's operation are unknown: the League was formed in approximately 1000–1450, but the constitution was oral until written in about 1880.
 The League still exists.

 Other Iroquoian-speaking peoples such as the Wyandot and the Meherrin, that were never part of the Iroquois League, nevertheless have traditionally possessed a matrilineal family structure.

+Kogi

+The Kogi people of northern Colombia practice bilateral inheritance, with certain rights, names or associations descending matrilineally.

+Lenape

+Occupied for 10,000 years by Native Americans, the land that is present-day New Jersey was overseen by clans of the Lenape, who farmed, fished, and hunted upon it.
+The pattern of their culture was that of a matrilineal agricultural and mobile hunting society that was sustained with fixed, but not permanent, settlements in their matrilineal clan territories.
+Leadership by men was inherited through the maternal line, and the women elders held the power to remove leaders of whom they disapproved.

+Villages were established and relocated as the clans farmed new sections of the land when soil fertility lessened and when they moved among their fishing and hunting grounds by seasons.
+The area was claimed as a part of the Dutch New Netherland province dating from 1614, where active trading in furs took advantage of the natural pass west, but the Lenape prevented permanent settlement beyond what is now Jersey City.

+"Early Europeans who first wrote about these Indians found matrilineal social organization to be unfamiliar and perplexing.
+As a result, the early records are full of 'clues' about early Lenape society, but were usually written by observers who did not fully understand what they were seeing."

 Mandan

 The Mandan people of the northern Great Plains of the United States historically lived in matrilineal extended family lodges.

+Naso

+The Naso (Teribe or Térraba) people of Panama and Costa Rica describe themselves as a matriarchal community, although their monarchy has traditionally been inherited in the male line.

+Navajo

+The Navajo people of the American southwest are a matrilineal society in which kinship, children, livestock and family histories are passed down through the female.
+In marriage the groom moved to live with the brides family.
+Children also came from their mother's clan living in hogans of the females family.

 Tanana Athabaskan

 The Tanana Athabaskan people, the original inhabitants of the Tanana River basin in Alaska and Canada, traditionally lived in matrilineal semi-nomadic bands.